 A service animal must be under the control of its handler and be harnessed, leashed or tethered, unless the individual’s disability prevents using these devices or these devices interfere with the service animal’s safe, effective performance of tasks.
 In that case, the individual must maintain control of the animal through voice, signal or other effective controls.

 We support the use of other kinds of domesticated animals as service animals when specifically prescribed by a medical professional.

-American Humane advocates the use of service dogs in assisting individuals with disabilities.
-We recommend that a health care provider provide a medical prescription for the service animal that defines what precise “functions/ behaviors” the dog will provide to the individual, that the service dog is trained using humane methods to provide those functions and that the dog is professionally evaluated for the capability to perform that assistance in a manner safe for both the service dog and its handler.
+American Humane advocates for the use of service dogs in assisting individuals with disabilities.
+We recommend that a health care professional provide a medical prescription for the service animal that defines what precise functions and behaviors the dog will provide to the individual, and requires that the service dog is trained using humane methods to provide those functions and that the dog is professionally evaluated for the capability to perform that assistance in a manner safe for both the service dog and its handler.
 As with all companion animals, we advocate for the responsible and humane care and well-being of the service dog by its trainers and handlers throughout its working life and into retirement.